NerminAeil/Simple-Form/README.md

 ## Notes

-This is a client-side project only.
-There is no backend or database, so the forms are demo-only and do not save real user data.
+This project is a front-end demo only.
+It does not connect to a real backend or database, so the forms are designed for UI/validation practice and demonstration purposes.

+## License
+This project is for educational and personal use